collective/collective.recipe.backup/collective/recipe/backup/README.txt

     In case the ``Data.fs`` isn't in the default ``var/filestorage/Data.fs`` location, this option can overwrite it.

+full
+    By default, incremental backups are made.
+If this option is set to 'true', bin/backup will always make a full backup.

 We'll use the three options.

     >>> write('buildout.cfg',